bgamari/ghc-wiki-import/holes.md

 - Requires evaluation semantics for hole

-**SLPJ**.
+**SLPJ question**.
 I'm really not sure what you mean by "must have the same type.
 For example

 ```wiki